- Is there a restriction on the size of my files?

 Can I navigate away from the upload screen before it completes?

-No. Once an upload has started, navigating away from the upload page will cause any progress to be lost.
+When uploading to the File Room, the answer to this is No. Once an upload has started, navigating away from the upload page will cause any progress to be lost.

 If you would like to continue working, open a new browser window or tab.
 You can continue your work there while your file upload window continues in the background.